maverickdeepak/maverickdeepak/README.md

 JavaScript Wizard
 -----------------

-I am a Front End developer with industry experience building websites and web applications.
-I specialize in HTML5, CSS3, Bootstrap, JavaScript, ReactJS, jQuery, SCSS, VTEX, WordPress, Shopify, e-commerce, Website Optimization, and have professional experience working with WordPress and Custom Front end Development.
+I am a JavaScript developer with industry experience building websites and web applications.
+I specialize in HTML5, CSS3, Bootstrap, JavaScript, ReactJS, Node JS, jQuery, SCSS, VTEX, WordPress, Shopify, e-commerce, Website Optimization, and have professional experience working with WordPress and Custom Front end Development.
 I also have experience working with PHP, MySQL.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [https://www.deepakchauhan.me/](http://deepakchauhan.me)